codyschank/application/redeploy.md

 $ systemctl start docker
 ```

-Otherwise, if the container is running it will listed in the `sudo docker ps` output:
+Otherwise, if the container is running it will be listed in the `sudo docker ps` output:

 ```
 CONTAINER ID        IMAGE                  COMMAND                  CREATED             STATUS              PORTS                    NAMES